Contact your local Illinois HIV Care Connect office to enroll or refer.

 View the new Ryan White HIV/AIDS history video

 How to Coordinate ADAP and CHIC Coverage with the Affordable Care Act

 If you are currently enrolled or are interested in enrolling in the Illinois AIDS Drug Assistance Program (ADAP) or the Continuation of Health Insurance Coverage (CHIC) Program, you may need to coordinate this coverage with an insurance plan available through the Affordable Care Act marketplace (GetCoveredIllinois.gov), which opened on Oct.
 1, 2013.

 There are certain insurance plans that qualify for use with ADAP and CHIC.
 Please click the link below pertaining to your current coverage for additional information and instructions about what you are required to do:

 For your convenience, Illinois HIV Care Connect has links to information about training, educational and other events for health care professionals and HIV+ individuals.

 Living with HIV?
 Start taking positive steps to health today.

 Today, many HIV+ individuals are living long and fulfilling lives.
-The key is getting effective HIV treatment.
+The key is getting early and effective HIV treatment.
 Take two important steps: call your local Illinois HIV Care Connect office and see a doctor experienced in treating HIV.